Puerto Rico IFE

-The International Financial Center Regulatory Act was put in place with the intention to expand Puerto Rico into an international financial center and promote economic growth by broadening the scope of banking activities for International Financial Entities (IFEs) organized in Puerto Rico.
+The Act 60 International Financial Entity incentive (formerly referred to as Act 273) was put in place with the intention to expand Puerto Rico into an international financial center and promote economic growth by broadening the scope of banking activities for International Financial Entities (IFEs) organized in Puerto Rico.

-Entities that have been issued an Act 273 tax incentive grant (which is a type of contact, also sometimes referred to as a decree) enjoy world-class tax benefits, such as low corporate and shareholder taxes, comparatively low capital requirements, and fewer regulations than for offshore banks.
+Entities that have been issued this tax incentive grant (which is a type of contact, also sometimes referred to as a decree) enjoy world-class tax benefits, such as low corporate and shareholder taxes, comparatively low capital requirements, and fewer regulations than for offshore banks.

 Puerto Rico IFEs can: